octeufer/PaperNotes/Causality/TheBookOfWhy.md

 The random process that amounts to a sum of large number of coin flips lead to the same probability distribution, normal distribution.
 - Regression toward the mean
 When Galton study the distribution of populations across generations or between two variables, he found the phenomenon of *regression toward the mean*.
-- The model of success
+- The model of success.
  $Success = talent + luck$.
  $Great success = big talent + a lot of luck$.
  Galton`s model consider luck as inheritable, which is not correct.
 Talent is inheritable and replace success.
-- Person`s correlation coefficient
+- Person`s correlation coefficient.
  Person and Galton found the leap from mathematics to biology and economy.
 The *correlation* between two variables, expressed by the data.
 The *two variables* can be chronological or tabular.
  When doing study on correlations, Person also found *Spurious correlations* and the phenomenon of *Simpson paradox*.
  While both of them ignored *Causation* from statistics.
+- Genetics, heredity, and path *diagrams*.
+ Sewall Wright developed a mathematical method for answering causal questions from data.
+ Path diagrams are the tool that bridge rung one and rung two.